California Science Test

 Implementation of the CAST is under way, as shown below:

 |School Year||CAST Development||Available Testing Window|

 |2017–18||Field test||From April 2, 2018, through the end of the local educational agency's (LEA) selected testing window, last day of instruction, or July 16, 2018, whichever comes first|

 The CAST is for eligible students in grades five and eight and one time in high school.
-All grade twelve students will take the CAST field test, and LEAs have the option to test any students in grades ten or eleven; however, it is recommended that LEAs select grade ten or eleven students who are enrolled in their last high school science course.
+All grade twelve students will take the CAST field test.
+In addition, LEAs have the option to test any or all students in grades ten or eleven; however, it is recommended that LEAs select grade ten or eleven students who are enrolled in their last high school science course.
 Once a student takes the CAST, that student is ineligible to take the test again.
 Refer to the High School Test Administration Flowchart (PDF) for additional information.

 Administration of the CAST Field Test

-The CAST field test consists of 32 to 48 items and two or three performance tasks and a short survey; it takes approximately two hours to complete.
-Refer to the CAST Available Resources Guide (PDF) for more information.
+The CAST field test consists of 32 to 48 items, two or three performance tasks, and a short survey.
+It takes approximately two hours to complete.
+For more information, refer to the CAST Available Resources Guide (PDF).

 Preparing for the Field and Operational Tests